Causes and Consequences of the Neoliberal Globalization

 The neoliberal globalization is driven by the striving for expansion and profit of industrial and financial players and smooth-talked with false promises of growth, employment and prosperity.
 The selfish process has led the world economy into a vicious circle, destroying social and natural capital.
 Because the devil is in the details, the elements of the vicious circle are listed below.

-One of the peculiarities of the neoliberal globalization is that its protagonists seek to fight the devastations — for which they bear responsibility — by the same means that cause the devastations.
+One of the peculiarities of the neoliberal globalization is that its protagonists seek to fight the devastations – for which they bear responsibility – by the same means that cause the devastations.
 They call these means »market liberalization« or simply »liberalization«.
-With each of the two terms they refer to the deregulation of national markets for the purpose of integrating them into uncontrolled global markets.
+With each of the two terms they refer to the deregulation of national markets for the purpose of integrating them into deregulated, uncontrolled global markets.
 The process aims at the complete detachment of international trade from economic policies and democratic decisions.
-The motivation behind this aim is complex: The entrepreneurial avant-garde, one of the immediate winners of this globalization, is obviously driven by self-interest.
+The motivation behind this aim is complex: The entrepreneurial avant-garde, one of the immediate winners of this globalization, is obviously motivated by self-interest.
 Among politicians and economists different reasons crop up, which are, at least in individual cases, difficult to determine.
 They range from striving for power, craving for recognition, professional dependence and career promotion to opportunistic blindness and naivety.
 What is decisive, however, is the omnipresent indoctrination and lobbying, making the majority of the electorate believe that the development is without alternative.
 (Aspects of the neoliberal globalization are extensively addressed in the article Economic Globalization.)

 It needs no further explanation that growing mass unemployment and poverty caused by »market liberalization« is not to be fought with »market liberalization«, especially not by constantly increasing the dose.
-Even the financial crisis emerging in 2008 and the debt crisis thereafter have halted the destructive process only temporarily.
+Even the financial crisis that emerged in 2008 and the debt crisis thereafter have halted the destructive process only temporarily.
 Meanwhile, considering the half-hearted political advances ever since, the protagonists have an easy game to regain the former acceptance of their selfish interests.

 The term »vicious circle« generally means destruction, in this case even self-destruction.
 Mainly, because the neoliberal economic doctrine systematically undermines the regional foundation upon which it still flourishes.
 Logically, it will ultimately destroy itself by destroying its foundation.
 But we should not let things get that far.